Industry vs. Academia: Which is the Better Place to Work as a Life Scientist?

 Guo writes, “As a junior employee in industry, you rarely get external credit for your work.
 For instance, when a company advertises their products to the press, they usually credit the senior executive who sponsored the product’s development.
 The names of all of the workers such as yourself who brought that product to life aren’t ever shown.
 Also, your project might never get released publicly, so you won’t even get to discuss it on your own resume if it involves confidential company information.
 Everything you do belongs to your employer, not to yourself.”

 In academia, although the university typically claims some ownership, that typically only comes into play if you plan to start a company based on your research.

 This may or may not matter to you, depending on what your own personal definition of success is.
 Some people take great pride in being publicly recognized for their work, while others only care if their name is on the paycheck.

 Little things—maybe not so little—can make a difference.
 For example, Guo notes that one of the things he loves about academia is a private office.
-Junior scientists in industry tend to work in an open area or a “cubicle farm.”
+Junior scientists in the industry tend to work in an open area or a “cubicle farm.”
 Although the camaraderie of the open space is great, he grew tired of it and relished having a private office.

 He also points out that in academia, most of what you do does not directly advance your career.
 There are seven primary tasks a tenure-track professor does: teaching, student advising, research, fundraising (grants), department service, university service, and academic community service.
 The two that matter most for promotions are research and fundraising.